Trade directory · Tucson metro · Arizona

 Peak Season

-October through April (cooler months when outdoor work is comfortable and homeowners prepare for winter)
+October through April - cooler months when homeowners tackle indoor projects and prepare for summer heat

 Market estimate